slatedocs/slate/source/index.html.md

     return create_purchase_action(Shield)
 ```

 You can visit shops in the game.
 They are located randomly in the map.
-To buy form a shop you must be on it.
-You must also have enough minerals, to buy the item.
-Minerals that you are carrying are used first.
+To buy from a shop you must be adjacent to it.
+You must also have enough minerals to buy the item.
+Minerals that you are carrying are used first, then the ones in your house are collected.

 Here are all the purchasable items in the shops:

 public enum PurchasableItem